MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ## Manage site list contents on the Microsoft 365 Admin Center

-You can add individual site entries, delete site entries and view change history for comments.
+You can add, edit, delete site list contents, and view comment history to track changes to individual entries for sites and shared cookies.

 If you have hybrid scenarios that require your site list to be hosted on-premises, you can export your site list from the Microsoft 365 Admin Center.
 Use the following steps as a guide for managing site list content.

-### Add individual sites to the site list
+### Add a site to the site list

 You can add individual sites to any site list.
-After adding sites to the list, you can use the predefined filters using the **Filter** button (next to the Search input area) to view updates to the list.
+After adding sites to the list, you can use the predefined filters using the **Filter** button (next to the Search box) to view updates to the list.

 1. Go to the site list where you want to add a site.
 2. Select **Add a site**.
 3. Enter the site address and pick the engine that should be used to open the site.
 Add comments as needed and select **Save**.

    > [!NOTE]
-   > The **Status** column for any entries added to a Published site list will show **Addition pending**.
+   > The **Status** column for any entries added to a published site list will show **Addition pending**.
 If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.
 You can use the **Filter** button (next to the Search box) to select **Addition pending** to see all added entries that are pending publication.

-### View the change history for site entries

-To view the change history for site entries:

-- Select the site entry that you want to see the change history for, and then select **View comments**.

 ### Delete a site from the site list

 Use the following steps to delete a site entry.

-1. Pick the site list entry that you’d like to delete a site from.
+1. Pick the site entry that you’d like to delete from the site list.
 Select **Delete site**.
-2. Select **Delete** at the bottom of the panel.
+2. Select **Delete** in the dialog pop-up.
 3. After you see confirmation that a site entry has been deleted, it will stay on the list until the site list is published to the cloud location.
 You can view the list of deleted sites before publishing by selecting the Filter button and filtering for sites in the **Delete pending** state.

    > [!NOTE]
-   > The **Status** column for any entries deleted from a Published site list will show **Delete pending**.
-If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.You can use the **Filter** button (next to the Search box) to select **Delete pending** to see all deleted entries that are pending publication.
+   > The **Status** column for any entries deleted from a published site list will show **Delete pending**.
+If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.
+You can use the **Filter** button (next to the Search box) to select **Delete pending** to see all deleted entries that are pending publication.

+### View the change history for site entries

+To view the change history for site entries:

+- Select the site entry that you want to see the change history for, and then select **View history**.

 ### Copy a site to other site lists